hubin-keio/Spike_NLP/README.md

 * [Citation](https://github.com/hubin-keio/Spike_NLP?tab=readme-ov-file#citation)

 ## Purpose
+Understand the sequence to function, or genotype-phenotype, relationship of proteins by utilizing a language model-based approach.
+In particular, focusing on tailoring protein language models to predict protein mutation phenotypes, such as binding affinity or level of expression.

 ## Installation
 To match the packages found in our conda environment, spike_env, you can run `conda env create -f environment.yml`.
 After activating the conda environment, the pnlp module can be installed using `pip install -e .`.